usmansharifkhan/routeFinder/README.md

 -> avari hotel lahore
 -> faisal town lahore

-Multithreading has been used to speed up the data collection through the uber API.
+Multithreading has been used to speed up the data collection using uber API.
 Two algorithms are coded to find the best routes.
 When the visiting destinations are less than or equal to 8, all permutations are checked to find the best route for the user to take(kind of a brute force method).
 If destinations are more than 8, then a genetic algorithm is used to find the optimized route.
 A population is initially generated randomly and for each order in the population, fitness is calculated based on the fare of that route.
 Next generation is populated besed on the fitness probability and given mutation aiding in finding a more optimized or cheaper route.

-I enjoyed working on this assignment.
-I look forward to hearing back from you.
+I enjoyed working on this assignment and many thanks for the opportunity given to me.
 Best regards,
 Usman Sharif Khan